phkaeser/wlmaker/doc/ROADMAP.md

     * [done] Popups do not contribute to window extensions (no border hops)
     * [done] Cursor set appropriately.
     * [done] Set DISPLAY env variable appropriately.
-    * Handling of modal windows: Should have decorations, stay on top.
+    * [done] Handling of modal windows: Should have decorations, stay on top.

 * Configurable keyboard map (in code or commandline arg)